HoukasaurusRex/Username/README.md

 🐣 A Beginner's Curiosity with an Old Hat's Patience

-🤝 Trust and Cooperation among Devs and BD alike
+🤝 Trust and Cooperation among Devs and BD

 ## How I Work